outlandnish/outlandnish/README.md

 # Hi there!

-My name is Nishanth and I do technical strategy + engineering at Blackbird Studios.
+My name is Nishanth and I do technical strategy + engineering consulting at Blackbird Studios.
 I love working with mobility, travel, and/or anything related to how people get around.

 ### Projects I'm working on